Bismarck Nursing Excellence

 Specialty Certifications

-Sanford Health is committed to assisting our nurses with achieving their national certification by providing preparation courses, as well as assisting with costs associated for the initial certification and recertification.
+Sanford Health is committed to assisting our nurses with achieving their national certification by providing preparation courses, as well as assisting with costs associated with initial certification and recertification.
 Additional information on certification can be found on the following websites:

 Leadership Opportunities